qwx9/notes/net/todo/proj/sce/networking.md

 ## decoupling

+- cl/drw: Mobj *block shouldn't be set from drw, but from the server (race condition) we need another, better way to get a unit (or uid) from a pixel value/path node simple path matrix with unit uid? instead of visbuf/etc?
+- associative data structure for mo uid's, or a simpler way . lists by subcategory of object and/or team? (selected by bitfield in uid?)
+	. simple hash table?
+	. more complex hash table, multiple functions? cf algo . growing array with nonreusable buckets?
+- local<>remote communication
+	. sync and errors
+	. if local and client input, can just reject it
+	. if remote to local, something is fucked, unsynced state . if master, send a syncing Rerror, invalid move: mo position, etc . have to think about what can go wrong and how to recover . also remote sending state to local (spawns etc)
+- protocol
+	. tmove: no error and not local only: prepare a Tpath to send through the wire

 - local server only: as before, but using a shunted network protocol as if the server is responding to network commands
 	. channel for communication